w1kl4s/DescriptionGenerator/README.md

 This will create data.txt file in your current directory.
 Progress of hashing and file query is displayed.
 Speed of hashing depends heavily on read speed of directory (For example, i can hash with about 300 MB/s when directory is on my SSD, but if i try it with location over network, it can be as low as single megabytes per second.)

 New fancy colored logs and stuff!
-Previev of what it looks like right now.
+Preview of what it looks like right now.

 ![Example usage and output](https://i.imgur.com/wwC3nN2.png)